PERM Audit & RFI Reasons & Triggers | How to Avoid Audits

 It’s necessary to note that the aforementioned points are not automatic.
 Instead, they should serve as broad guidelines to be mindful of during your application process.
 Whether you are a sponsoring employer or the foreign worker being sponsored, it’s always advised to seek the help of a reputable immigration lawyer.
 A professional PERM attorney will best be able to guide you and review the documents provided to avoid a PERM audit altogether.

-PERM Audit Denial Procedures
+PERM Denial Procedures

 PERM audits, supervised recruitment, and denial appeals can all add a significant amount to your PERM processing time.
 To get a better feel for what you can account for in your particular case, ask your immigration attorney.